aswatisrl/vidi-mqtt-driver/README.md

 ```
 0 2  * * *    cd /opt/vidi-mqtt-driver && ./dump_db.sh
 ```
-A database dump will be saved in the `backup_db` folder with a 28-day retention policy.
-The script deletes the backups older than 28 days at the end of the execution.
+A database dump will be saved in the `backup_db` folder.
+The script deletes the backup files which are older than 28 days at the end of the execution.

 **Note:** If the `backup_db` folder does not exist, it will be created in the same directory of the script

 # Security Best Practices

-To ensure safe and secure operation of the VIDI MQTT Driver in production environments, follow these recommendations:
+To ensure secure operation of the VIDI MQTT Driver in production environments, follow these recommendations:

 ### Password & Credentials Management